geoHeil/lab04/README.md

  - Add the unregistered VCS root if applicable
  - Index all remote maven repositories if applicable
  - Confirm that the project language level is at least *Java 8 - Lambdas, type annotations etc.*
+ - ---> can run a stand-alone hadop without docker

 **Run Configurations**